pivotal-energy-solutions/django-input-collection/README.md

   * Initial support for choices via API (Users)
 * May support scoping choices based on stimulus (simulation data)
 * May support the notion of signal handling - 'program_recalculate'

+Implementation concepts:
+* top-level optionals
+* dependent optionals ("always" required)
+* dependents can hook a specific answer from the parent question
+* questions pull from a source, initialize
+* questions enabled based on that source
+* "confirmation" questions based on that source, expected to match, but needs explicit user input
+* system questions
+* qa collectionrequests

+program settings:

+* initialize question answers
+* auto-accept initialized answers